Resonant Tunneling Diode-Based THz SWIPT for Microscopic 6G IoT Devices: Proof of Proposition

 We observe in Fig.~\ref{Fig:Results_Tradeoffs} that for any given required average harvested power $\bar{P}_\text{harv}^\text{req}$, the proposed SWIPT system is able to achieve significantly higher information rates than the baseline scheme.
-Thus, we conclude that Gaussian signals are highly suboptimal and an optimal design of the transmit symbol waveform is needed for efficient THz SWIPT.
+Thus, we conclude that Gaussian distributed signals are highly suboptimal, and an optimal design of the transmit symbol waveform is needed for efficient THz SWIPT.
 Furthermore, we also observe in Fig.~\ref{Fig:Results_Tradeoffs} that for all ${ \bar{A} }$ and $\bar{P}_\text{harv}^\text{req}$, the gap between the mutual information $I(f_s^*)$ and the achievable rate $J^*_{\bar{\mathcal{F}}_{ \bar{A} }}$ is small.
-We note that for all considered values of ${ \bar{A} }$, both the maximum achievable rate $J^*_{\bar{\mathcal{F}}_{ \bar{A} }}$ and the mutual information $I(\cdot)$ decrease as the required average harvested power increases.
+For all considered values of ${ \bar{A} }$, both the maximum achievable rate $J^*_{\bar{\mathcal{F}}_{ \bar{A} }}$ and the mutual information $I(\cdot)$ decrease as the required average harvested power increases.
 Thus, for any peak amplitude ${ \bar{A} }$, there is a tradeoff between the achievable information rate $J^*_{\bar{\mathcal{F}}_{ \bar{A} }}$ and the harvested power $\bar{P}_\text{harv}(\cdot)$ that is characterized by the rate-power region in Fig.~\ref{Fig:Results_Tradeoffs}.
 Moreover, we note that for low maximum transmit signal amplitudes, which satisfy ${ \bar{A} } < \frac{\sqrt{\rho_1}}{|h|}$, both the mutual information and the harvested power grow with ${ \bar{A} }$.
 However, if the maximum received power at the RX satisfies $ { \bar{A} } \geq \frac{\sqrt{\rho_1}}{|h|}$, i.e., for ${ \bar{A} } \in \{\SI{0.75}{\volt}, \SI{1}{\volt}\}$ in Fig.~\ref{Fig:Results_Tradeoffs}, the boundary of the rate-power regions does not change, and thus, the tradeoff between the mutual information and average harvested power of the THz SWIPT system is determined by the maximum instantaneous harvested power $\psi(\rho_1)$ in Fig.~\ref{Fig:MatchedEhModel} and not by the value of ${ \bar{A} }$.
+In this work, we studied SWIPT for micro-scale 6G THz IoT systems and proposed RTDs for EH and unipolar ASK for information and power transfer.
+Furthermore, we developed a general non-linear piecewise EH model, whose parameters were tuned to fit circuit simulation results.
+Based on this new model, we formulated an optimization problem for the maximization of the mutual information between the TX and RX signals subject to constraints imposed on the peak amplitude of the transmitted signal and the average harvested power at the IoT RX.
+We derived a feasibility condition for this optimization problem, and for high and low required harvested powers, we derived the achievable information rate numerically and in closed form, respectively.
+Our simulation results revealed a tradeoff between the achievable mutual information and the average harvested power.
+Finally, we observed that the proposed TX signal design significantly outperforms a baseline scheme where truncated non-negative centered Gaussian distributed transmit symbols were employed.